jlfaucher/executor5-bulk/docs/trunk/tools/readme.txt

-docs\trunk\tools (as of: 2022-07-01)
+docs\trunk\tools (as of: 2023-01-04)
 ------------------------------------

+To use the tools below start by checking out the complete documentation source:

+svn co svn://svn.code.sf.net/p/oorexx/code-0/docs/trunk/ docSVN

-This directory is supposed to collect all utilities that can be used to create/change documentation parts.
+The tools directory is supposed to collect all utilities that can be used to create/change documentation parts.

 - rexxpg/createClassHierarchy.rex: